clay/clay-kiln/docs/inputs.md

     field: text
 ```

+### WISYWIG Data Format

+WYSIWYG returns a **string** of HTML.

 # `inline`

 A multi-line text input which allows a rich editing experience, but appears inline rather than in a form.
 It will inherit styles from the component you're editing, rather than looking like a Kiln text input.
-[It supports exactly the same arguments as `wysiwyg`.](inputs.md#wysiwyg)
+[It supports exactly the same arguments and returns the same format as `wysiwyg`.](inputs.md#wysiwyg)

 # `lock`